Combining Inductive and Deductive Reasoning for Query Answering over Incomplete Knowledge Graphs: Embedding-Based OMQA

+where $\odot$ and $\min$ denote the element-wise multiplication and minimum, respectively. $\text{NN} \colon \mathbb{R}^d \to \mathbb{R}^d$ is a 2-layer feed-forward neural network having the same dimensionality for the hidden layers as for the input layer. $\Phi$ and $\sigma$ stand for the softmax and sigmoid functions, resp., applied in a dimension-wise manner. $\Psi$ is a permutation invariant function composed of a 2-layer feed-forward network followed by element-wise mean operation and a linear transformation.
+The center $\cen_w$ is calculated as the weighted mean of the box centers $\cen_{v_1}, \dots, \cen_{v_n}$.
+This geometric intersection provides a smaller box that lies inside a given set of boxes -- for more details, we refer the reader to~\cite{iclr/RenHL20}.

-By making use of the data generation strategies, mentioned above, we are provided with a set of training queries (possibly with their ontology-based specializations and/or generalizations).
-Given the training data, we aim at learning the embedding of queries, by finding the embedding parameters $\Theta$, such that the \textit{distance} between the box, corresponding to the query, and its answers is minimized, while the \textit{distance} to this box from other negative samples is maximized.
+The goal of the Query2Box model is to learn the embedding of queries, such that the \emph{distance} between the box corresponding to the query and its answers is minimized, while the \emph{distance} to this box from other randomly sampled non-answers is maximized.